-Pay tribute to Our God, families of the people,

-Tribute to the God of glory and power. / Bring out the offering, bear it before God.
+Pay tribute to Our God, families of the people, Tribute to the God of glory and power. / Bring out the offering, bear it before God.
+R: Proclaim God's marvelous deeds to all the nations.

 Worship Our God in the sacred courts, / tremble before Our God all the earth!
 Say among the nations, "The Most High is our Rock!"
 Our God will judge each nation with strict justice.
+R: Proclaim God's marvelous deeds to all the nations.